-- The draft Bill was then sent to Nedlac for comments, a process that was interrupted by Covid-19. - The Bill was with Nedlac for two years, and 11 meetings were held. - Following the conclusion of engagement at Nedlac, the draft Bill was published for comment a second time, on October 2021. - Subsequent to the publication, the dtic received 78 submissions from stakeholders in different sectors within the South African corporate law environment.
+- The Bill was with Nedlac for two years, and 11 meetings were held. - Following the conclusion of engagement at Nedlac, the draft Bill was published for comment a second time, on October 2021. - Subsequent to the publication, the dtic received 78 submissions from stakeholders in different sectors within the South African corporate law environment.
 They were reviewed and considered and the Bill was revised in this current Bill. - There were also more than 900 email submissions simply indicating support or no support submitted by members of the public without comments.